 In the original screenplay the line was "Wrinkle, wrinkle, go away, come again on Doris Day"

 a lament uttered by Elizabeth Taylor in 1980's The Mirror Crack'd

-In this self-professed nod to Tales from the Crypt (the comic-book-based HBO anthology series for which Zemeckis co-produced and occasionally directed) Death Becomes Her is a comedy-of-the-grotesque cartoon that posits the dream of eternal youth as a upscale zombie nightmare.
+In this self-professed nod to Tales from the Crypt (the comic-book-based HBO anthology series for whom Zemeckis co-produced and occasionally directed) Death Becomes Her is a comedy-of-the-grotesque cartoon which posits the dream of eternal youth as a upscale zombie nightmare.
 Set in a baroque, just-barely exaggerated vision of Beverly Hills where the thunderclaps and lightning flashes all hit their marks and know their cues; Death Becomes Her spans 51-years (1978 to 2029) in chronicling the ceaseless competition between two college frenemies.
 A bitter rivalry every bit as combative and twice as deadly as Batman vs Superman…only with better dialogue and smaller busts.

 |Meryl Streep as Madeline Ashton|

 Former Radcliffe classmates Madeline Ashton (Mad for short) and Helen Sharp (Hel for keeps) are the kind of friends that only a shared alma mater could produce.
 Though we ultimately come to learn that they are but two antagonistic sides of the same counterfeit coin, when first glimpsed, the artificial Madeline and the apprehensive Helen couldn’t be more dissimilar, appearing to be friends in name only.